Haunted Hotels in Colorado with Spooky Stories

 Victor

-The elegant Victor Hotel was founded in 1899 by a pair of brothers, and throughout its history, it has been used as a grocery store, a bank, a jewelry shop, and a hospital.
+The elegant Victor Hotel was founded in 1899 by a pair of brothers.
+Throughout its history, the Victor has been used as a grocery store, a bank, a jewelry shop, and a hospital.
 In the early 20th century, a man named Eddie lived there on the third floor.
 Late one night, Eddie woke up and tried to use the wrought-iron birdcage elevator to get down to the ground floor, but as he stepped in through the doors, he realized the elevator wasn’t there, and he fell to his death.
 The same historic elevator is still in operation, and guests on the third floor have noticed that it often opens and closes on its own.
 The elevator sometimes travels to the third floor without anyone calling it.
-Other ghosts include a friendly man in a black hat whom the hotel staff calls Charlie, the spirit of a young woman, and something that makes the sound of clanging pipes in room 307.
+Other ghosts include a friendly man in a black hat whom the hotel staff calls Charlie.
+The spirit of a young woman is speculated to make the sound of clanging pipes in room 307.
 The fourth floor of the building was once used to store corpses during the winter when the ground was too frozen to bury them, so it’s no surprise that some of the happenings at the Victor Hotel defy explanation.

 haunted hotel Patterson Inn